Healthy Gluten-Free Maple Cake

 - ¼ tsp Salt

 - 168g (½ cup) Pure Maple Syrup (I used Grade B)

 - 2 tsp Liquid Stevia Extract

 - Preheat the oven to 350 degrees Fahrenheit and line two 8 inch cake pans with parchment paper circles and spray with cooking spray.

 - In a medium-sized bowl, whisk together the brown rice flour, sorghum flour, baking powder, cinnamon and salt.

 - In a large bowl, whisk together the applesauce, almond milk, maple syrup, eggs, vanilla extract and stevia extract.

 - Dump the dry ingredients over the wet ingredients and whisk together.

 Then I made an Almond Butter-Maple Frosting.
-I based it off this recipe, but I substituted almond butter in place of the cream cheese.
+I based it off of a cream cheese frosting recipe I found, but substituted almond butter in place of the cream cheese.
 It frosted onto the cake just fine, but after a few hours it thickened for some reason (like, as thick as fudge).
 Ugh.
 I should really just follow the original recipes instead of changing them on the spot all the time, shouldn’t I?

 So, I would recommend a few different frosting options: